donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 ## Starting with a lie

 When we do this we set ourselves up for problems.
-Few people woudld say "I'd love to be your employee forever and ever" and really mean it.
+Few people say "I'd love to be your employee forever and ever" and really mean it.
 Yet when we're hiring people we look for this.
 It's like starting a relationship with a lie.
 Sure, maybe things might work out but is that really a healthy way for a relationship to begin?

 ## A better approach